-The earliest record found to date of McKays in Glenlivet is of William, who was given a tack on Nether Clashmore in 1709, in the name of William McKay of Duff.
-This was followed by another tack for three years in 1711.
+The earliest record found to date of McKays in Glenlivet is of William, who was given a tack on Nether Clashmore in 1709, in the name of William McKay or Duff.
+The tack of 1709 was followed by another tack for three years in 1711.
 The next tack found however was for the year 1735 and was for a nineteen years duration.
 On this occasion he was named as William McKay, together with his son Donald.
 In the interval between 1715 and 1735 the tacksmen in Nether Clashnore were Duncan McWilliam, his son William, and James Gordon of Beldornie.